 The benefits of blacklisting for merchants

-A major benefit of blacklisting suspicious customers is the prevention of financial loss that comes with chargeback disputes and fraudulent transactions.
+The main benefit of blacklisting for merchants is fewer chargebacks and less fraud loss, which protects revenue, approval rates, and your merchant account standing. major benefit of blacklisting suspicious customers is the prevention of financial loss that comes with chargeback disputes and fraudulent transactions.
 Indeed, dealing with disputed credit card transactions takes away precious resources, and lost disputes lead to further financial losses.
 The merchant's liability for accepting a fraudulent transaction in a CNP environment is far greater, as the merchant becomes responsible for refunding the customer in the case of a fraudulent transaction.
 The total cost to the merchant is much higher than the value of the transaction itself since the merchant not only has to refund the scammed customer but also suffers losses from the wasted cost of product shipping.

 Merchants who fail to manage fraud effectively are also subject to additional fees by their acquiring bank to process chargebacks and might be penalised with higher transaction processing fees in the future.
 If fraud ratios become too high, the merchant's ability to accept credit cards is at stake, as their merchant account can be shut down by their acquirer.
 It should be noted that schemes like Visa and Mastercard also compile blacklists on a merchant level.